-Our two-factor authentication platform supports U2F security keys, offering secure login approvals resistant to phishing attacks combined with the one-tap convenience you're already used to with Duo Push.
+Our two-factor authentication platform supports security keys, offering secure login approvals resistant to phishing attacks combined with the one-tap convenience you're already used to with Duo Push.

 Security Key Requirements

-In order to use a U2F security key with Duo, make sure you have the following:
+In order to use a security key with Duo, make sure you have the following:

 - A supported browser (Chrome 70, Firefox 60, or Safari 13 or later), or Microsoft Edge 79 or later.
-Support for authentication is limited to applications that show Duo's inline browser prompt.
+Support for authentication is limited to web applications that show Duo's inline browser prompt.

 - An available USB port.

-Additionally, your administrator must enable the use of U2F tokens in Duo.
-Check with your organization's support team or help desk to verify that U2F is allowed if you are uncertain.
+Additionally, your administrator must enable the use of security keys in Duo.
+Check with your organization's support team or help desk to verify that security keys are allowed if you are uncertain.

 Enrolling your Security Key

-You can enroll your security key during the initial self-enrollment process or, if you have already enrolled in Duo using a different device (like your mobile phone), you can add your U2F token as an additional authentication device from the device management portal.
+You can enroll your security key during the initial self-enrollment process or, if you have already enrolled in Duo using a different device (like your mobile phone), you can add your security key as an additional authentication device from the device management portal.